Your gateway to a wide range of online information resources

-Once your studies are complete you can use Open Access Information Resources to support your ongoing professional development.
+Once your studies are complete you can use Publicly available resources to support your ongoing professional development.

 Scholarly material is increasingly being made available through Open Access schemes.
 The OU’s repository Open Research Online (ORO) contains details of works published by OU staff.
 Much of the material is freely available, but in many cases you need to email the author to request papers (via the ORO website).